Oh Yoko!

-Background
+Background and reception

 Lennon began writing the song in 1968 during the Beatles' visit to India, but was not fully completed until the sessions for Imagine three years later.
 The melody was inspired by Lonnie Donegan's "Lost John", a song Lennon enjoyed and played often.
-The song was recorded on 25 May 1971 at Ascot Sound Studios.
+"Oh Yoko!" was recorded on 25 May 1971 at Ascot Sound Studios.
+The song has been described as "a carefree ditty expressing love for his wife."
 Robert Christgau called it "an instant folk song worthy of Rosie & the Originals".

 An uncompleted version of the song can be heard and was recorded on tape at the Sheraton Oceanus Hotel in Freeport, Bahamas, on 25 May 1969.

-EMI wanted to release the song as a single but Lennon refused.
-The only single issued from Imagine was the title track in the United States; none was issued in the United Kingdom.
+The record label, EMI, wanted to release "Oh Yoko!" as a single but Lennon refused.
+The only single issued from Imagine was the title track in the United States; none were issued in the United Kingdom.

+Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's 9th best solo song, saying that "Few romantic ballads hit home as hard as 'Oh Yoko!,' a lilting testimony to enduring passion, every bit as melancholy as it is devotional."
 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 10th greatest solo love song, saying that "A jaunty and swinging tune, with a breathless Nicky Hopkins piano line, the tune beats with a warm, positive optimism."